Cerebellum-Network/ddc-smart-contract/README.md

-# CERE01 Smart Contract: A Standard For Real-world App Assets On Ink!
+# CERE01: A Standard For Real-world App Assets On Ink!

 ### How to create Smart Contract Artificats
 ```bash